CHTC/chtc-website-source/_events/2023-07-10-throughput-computing-2023.md

 **Registration for virtual attendance:** [Register here.](https://agenda.hep.wisc.edu/event/2014/registrations/251/)

-Registration for in-person attendance will cost $100 per day; there if no fee for registration for virtual attendance.
+Registration for in-person attendance will cost $100 per day; there is no fee for registration for virtual attendance.

 **Registration is still required for both in-person and virtual to attend this event.**